“The reports of my death have been greatly exaggerated.” So said Mark Twain, and so it feels to have seen my name in the news recently.

 One day I was sick and had to call home from the school pay phone.
 Back then it was long distance to call across Scarborough, so I called collect.
 I’d never done that before and when the operator asked for my name I said, “Phyllis Diller”.
 She kept asking for my real name and wouldn’t accept my answer.
-Finally she told me to stop giving her grief and hung up on me.
+Finally she told me to stop giving her grief and she hung up.
 I was almost too shaken to try making the call again but I did, and gave only my first name.

 Many years ago I photocopied my birth certificate and enclosed it in a letter to the other Phyllis.
-In return I received one of her books and an 8 x 10 glossy like this one, both autographed, but the picture made me smile.
+In return, I received one of her books and an 8 x 10 glossy, like this one, both autographed, but the picture made me smile.
 She’d written, Dear Phyllis Diller, you poor thing!!
 Love Phyllis Diller

 Despite the silliness though, here’s something interesting.
 I come from a Mennonite family, and that makes the Phyllis Diller connection incongruously funny.
 Everyone knows the crazy-looking, wise-cracking, fright-wigged jokester, but the other Phyllis attended a Mennonite school, Bluffton College in Ohio (Class of ’41), and it was there she met her husband, Sherwood Diller.
 Oddly enough, that Mennonite thing is one small connection we shared.